-As a type of dependent or subordinate clause, adjective clauses consist of a relative pronoun followed by a clause that consists of a subject and a predicate.
+As a type of dependent or subordinate clause, adjective clauses consist of a relativizer followed by a clause that consists of a subject and a predicate.
+Sometimes the relativizer also functions as the subject.
+Relativizers are a type of subordinating conjunction.
+Relative pronouns and relative adverbs are both relativizers.
 Also known as relative clauses, adjective clauses perform adjectival functions.

 In grammar, a noun phrase modifier is a word, phrase, or clause that modifies or describes a noun, pronoun, or noun phrase.
 In addition to adjectives and nouns, adjective clauses most frequently function as noun phrase modifiers in English.
 Examples of adjective clauses as noun phrase modifiers include the following: